harvesthill/reddit-wiki-archive/steroids/faq/list.md

 https://pdfs.semanticscholar.org/e492/c9fb67a771779ac3be19faf14ea3b458e03a.pdf

-&gt; Pharmacokinetic analyses of the combination of tamoxifen and letrozole have revealed that these drugs interact, resulting in letrozole concentrations approximately 35-40% lower than when letrozole is used alone.
+> Pharmacokinetic analyses of the combination of tamoxifen and letrozole have revealed that these drugs interact, resulting in letrozole concentrations approximately 35-40% lower than when letrozole is used alone.
-&gt;...
+>...
-&gt; ...letrozole has no impact on tamoxifen concentrations.
+> ...letrozole has no impact on tamoxifen concentrations.

 ### Q: Does Aromasin need to be taken with fat?